 Additional Safety Notes & Restrictions:

 All weapons are subject to inspection, and safety checks at the start of the game, including during the game when ever a staff member deems it necessary.
 In the event a weapon is deemed unsafe, it will not be permitted to enter play for the remainder of the event, unless it is fixed and deemed safe by a staff member.
 In addition, players will be issued dated seasonal colored bands from a staff member during sign-ins that validate weapon safety.
-You will also receive and item tag that includes the weapon information.
+You will also receive and item tag that includes the weapon’s in-game information.

 (ALL CONTENT COPYRIGHT 2009 SEVENTH KINGDOM IGE / PROJECT OMEGA LLC)